grafana/xk6-loki/README.md

 [^1]: The amount of values can be defined in `cardinality` argument of the client configuration.

 The total amount of different streams is defined by the carthesian product of all label values.
 Keep in mind that high cardinality impacts the performance of the Loki instance.

+### Custom labels

+Additionally, `xk6-loki` also supports custom labels that can be used instead of the built-in labels.

+See [examples/custom-labels.js](examples/custom-labels.js) for a full example with custom labels.

 ## Metrics